komlog-io/komlogd/README.rst

 Komlog is built for SREs and Devops who need a tool to:

-- Create graphs quick and easily from plain texts (Forget about parsing command or script outputs).
+- Create graphs quick and easily from plain texts (forget about parsing commands or scripts outputs).
-- Share or use data from others easy and precisely (No more excels, mails, csvs, etc for sharing data).
+- Share or use data from others easy and precisely (avoid sharing data through emails, csv files, etc).
 - Monitor and analyze data, building powerful real-time applications adapted to your needs and easily extendable.

 .. image:: https://cloud.githubusercontent.com/assets/2930882/25127033/a6a66c14-2434-11e7-9852-b5bac6cd38dc.png